 I do recommend playing through this game to unlock all endings.
 Even when you have seen the true ending.
 I have heard people reaching the true ending on their 2nd or 3rd try.
 I have my doubts that’s possible, but I think I’m wrong on that.
 Thankfully, there is a handy way to keep track of which endings you have already seen in the game on your save file.
 That’s a handy feature.

 The final puzzle of the true ending is very anti-climatic.
 I won’t spoil what it is, but the build up of this puzzle is just lame.
 If you see it, you will totally get what I mean.
-I actually face palmed when I saw it.
+I actually facepalmed when I saw it.

 What shows that this game is nearly perfect is the music.
 I totally love the soundtrack of this game.
-It’s really tense and it builds the right atmosphere.
+It’s really tense, and it builds the right atmosphere.
 When I hear it today, I get the chills.
 The memories of what happened in the game.
 Man, it’s nice.
 If the music of a game can be that strong.

 The game can be a chore for people who don’t like to read long dialogue parts.
 If you are somebody who skips cutscenes or goes to the bathroom while a dialogue happens, this game might not be for you.

-Anyways, I have said everything I wanted about this game.
+Anyway, I have said everything I wanted about this game.
 Let’s get on with the conclusion.

 – Replaying through the whole game just to get the other endings.
 Thankfully, the newer ports have a tree like in the sequels.

 – The final puzzle is very anti-climatic.